Remote-Sensing-of-Land-Resource-Lab/pyxccd/README.rst

-smaller than <2% differences for breakpoint detection and <2% differences for harmonic coefficients; the accuracy of pyxccd was also tested against the same reference dataset used in the original COLD paper (Zhu et al., 2020), and pyxccd reached the same accuracy (27% omission and 28% commission) showing that the discrepancy doesn't hurt accuracy.
+smaller than <2% differences for breakpoint detection and <2% differences for harmonic coefficients; the accuracy of pyxccd was also tested against the same reference dataset used in the original COLD paper (Zhu et al., 2020), and COLD in pyxccd reached the same accuracy (27% omission and 28% commission) showing that the discrepancy doesn't hurt accuracy.
 The primary source for the discrepancy is mainly from the
 rounding: MATLAB uses float64 precision, while pyxccd chose float32 to